Interior Remodeling - Residential

 - Application for Permit

-When filling out the application for permit, include all required information that is pertinent to the proposed scope of work such as; site address, description of work, contractors to be used on the job and their respective costs per trade, the total cost of work to be performed, complete applicant contact information, etc. Please refer to document titled Building Application for Permit.
+When filling out the application for permit, include all required information that is pertinent to the proposed scope of work such as; site address, description of work, contractors to be used on the job and their respective costs per trade, the total cost of work to be performed, complete applicant contact information, etc. Please refer to the document titled Building Application for Permit.

 - Architectural Plans